 Published Data in Hepatocellular Carcinoma

-The largest multicentre analysis of SIR-Spheres Y-90 resin microspheres in HCC included first-line and second-line treatment in 325 patients with advanced HCC (ENRY trial).2 All patients received SIR-Spheres Y-90 resin microspheres, and the authors noted the following:
+A large retrospective multicentre analysis of SIR-Spheres Y-90 resin microspheres in HCC included first-line and second-line treatment in 325 patients with advanced HCC (ENRY trial).2 All patients received SIR-Spheres Y-90 resin microspheres, and the authors noted the following:

 - Survival outcomes compared favourably with transarterial chemoembolisation (TACE)/transarterial embolisation (TAE) for unresectable patients in Barcelona Clinic Liver Cancer (BCLC) stages A and B.